ebi-gene-expression-group/ega_downloader/README.md

 ## Run download pipeline

-Clone this repository to the top directory, then run:
+Clone this repository to the top directory.
+You'll need to copy EGA's 'decryptor.jar' app into the bin/ directory of this repo (since I didn't think it appropriate to redistribute that file).

+Then run:

 ```
 ./ega_tools/main.nf -resume